What is a general meeting?

 Notice of a general meeting should be given to all parties who are entitled to receive notice.

-- all shareholders listed on the register of members (subject to the company’s articles)
+all shareholders listed on the register of members (subject to the company’s articles)

-- all company directors
+all company directors

-Minutes of all general meetings and copies of all ordinary and special resolutions passed at the general meeting should be kept.
+Minutes (ie formal records) of a general meeting and copies of all ordinary and special resolutions passed at the general meeting should be kept.
 This is the case even where there is only one company shareholder.

 The minutes of a general meeting should generally include:

-- the company name and registered office address
+the company name and registered office address

-- the date, time and location of the general meeting
+the date, time, and location of the general meeting

 the names of everyone in attendance

 the details of any proxies present at the meeting and who they represented

 the names of any absent parties

 any queries or objections raised

 any other business discussed at the meeting

 any closing remarks